Knott’s Berry Farm

 Johnny Rockets is my favorite dining place at the boardwalk.
 It is a well-known chain that resembles 50’s diners and offer great American food.
 Hollywood Hits and Boardwalk Barbeque are other good options.

-Some of the children rides are: Camp Bus; High Sierra Ferris Wheel; Snoopy Bounce; Joe Cool's Gr8 Sk8 and Charlie Brown's Speedway.
+Some of the children rides are: Ca Bus; High Sierra Ferris Wheel; Snoopy Bounce; Joe Cool's Gr8 Sk8 and Charlie Brown's Speedway.

 It also has one new rollercoaster that would be fun for all ages.
 It is the Sierra Sidewinder.